 And what is with the damn bloggers thinking that they have something so important to say that it deserves a conference?
 If you give a fuck what an atheist blogger thinks, read his or her blog!
 And the groveling as if you are in the presence of greatness?
 You might as well go to church!
 They welcome that sort of thing there.

 Dan Barker, Greta Christina, Hemant Mehta, Rebecca Watson, Richard Dawkins...none of them are better than you.
 None of them deserve hero worship.
 Let that sink in for a moment.
-Just because you agree with some of what Dawkins has written is no reason to fawn all over him.
+Just because you agree with some of what Dawkins has written or admire his scholarly contributions is no reason to fawn all over him.

 So what happens when Dawkins makes comments many considered inappropriate on PZ's blog?
 Not only is he thoroughly scolded (not going to say whether I think this was warranted), but several atheists claim that they've "lost all respect for him" or that they are actually leaving the atheist movement because of what he said.
 Really?